nicolasdao/userin/README.md

 		this.name = 'yourstrategyname',

 		// Implement those five methods if you need to support the 'loginsignup'
-		// mode (i.e., allowing login and signup with their username and password only) this.create_end_user = (root, { strategy, user }) => { /* Implement your logic here */ }
+		// mode (i.e., allowing users to login/signup with their username and password only) this.create_end_user = (root, { strategy, user }) => { /* Implement your logic here */ }
 		this.get_end_user = (root, { user }) => { /* Implement your logic here */ }
 		this.generate_access_token = (root, { claims }) => { /* Implement your logic here */ }
 		this.generate_refresh_token = (root, { claims }) => { /* Implement your logic here */ }
 		this.get_refresh_token_claims = (root, { token }) => { /* Implement your logic here */ }

-		// Implement those three methods if also need to support login and signup with Identity
+		// Implement those four methods if you also need to support login and signup with Identity
-		// Providers such as Facebook, Google, ... this.get_fip_user = (root, { strategy, user }) => { /* Implement your logic here */ }
+		// Providers such as Facebook, Google, ... this.create_fip_user = (root, { strategy, user }) => { /* Implement your logic here */ }
+		this.get_fip_user = (root, { strategy, user }) => { /* Implement your logic here */ }
 		this.generate_authorization_code = (root, { claims }) => { /* Implement your logic here */ }
 		this.get_authorization_code_claims = (root, { token }) => { /* Implement your logic here */ }